 Retail depositors are a significant source of funding for the Issuer and, under current legislation, a minimum of 50 per cent. of its aggregate shares and borrowings (calculated in accordance with the Act) is required to be in the form of deposits accepted from members of the public and which are classified as "shares" on the balance sheet as they confer member status on the depositors.
-The Issuer's retail deposits classified as shares totalled £148 billion as at 4 April 2018, £145 billion as at 4 April 2017 and £139 billion as at 4 April 2016, equal to 71.4 per cent., 71.7 per cent. and 73.3 per cent., respectively, of its total shares and borrowings (for the purposes of the Act) as at each such date.
+The Issuer's retail deposits classified as shares totalled £146 billion as at 30 September 2017, £145 billion as at 4 April 2017, £139 billion as at 4 April 2016 and £132 billion as at 4 April 2015, equal to 70.9 per cent., 71.7 per cent., 73.3 per cent. and 78.9 per cent., respectively, of its total shares and borrowings (for the purposes of the Act) as at each such date.